 The last day in February every year marks the annual celebration of Rare Disease Day, which was established in 2008 by The European Rare Disease Organization (EURORDIS).
 While most years that falls on February 28th, but every Leap Year Rare Disease Day falls on February 29th, the rarest day!
 In 2009, EURORDIS asked the US-based National Organization for Rare Disorders (NORD) to join the initiative and sponsor Rare Disease Day in the United States.

 What is a Rare Disease?

 You may be wondering, “What is a rare disease?”
-Each country has a slightly different definition on what qualifies as a rare disease.
-In the US, a disease or disorder is defined as rare when it affects less than 200,000 Americans at any given time.
+Each country has a slightly different definition of what qualifies as a rare disease.
+A disease or disorder is defined as rare when it affects less than 200,000 Americans at a time.

-Because these diseases are so, well, rare, diagnosis is often delayed and funding for medical research and progress on new resources and management options is limited.
+Because these diseases are rare, diagnosis is often delayed and funding for medical research on new resources and management options is limited.
 This lack of awareness and resources makes living with rare disease especially challenging.
-Rare Disease Day presents a key opportunity to be heard.

-Rare Disease Day is a great time to recognize those with unique conditions, but we can all be advocates for rare diseases all year round!
+Rare Disease Day is a great time to recognize those with unique conditions.
+We can all be advocates for rare diseases all year round!

 Tips for Success – How to Advocate